mate-academy/qa_pw_conduit_github_actions/README.md

 ## Main Task

-1. Create new workflow file `conduit-api-testing.yml` under the `.github/workflows` folder.
+1. Update the workflow file `conduit-api-testing.yml` under the `.github/workflows` folder.
 2. Define the workflow with two jobs `run-api-tests` and `generate-and-publish-report`.
 3. The first job `run-api-tests` should:
 - Add steps to install the Playwright dependencies: Node.js, npm packages and browsers.